4 habits of happy retireesLifestyle

 - Talk about the ideas you share for a happy retirement and the ones you don't.

 - Prioritize and look at your finances to decide the best way to reach your goals together.

 On the road to retiring ready

 Having enough money to enjoy the next chapter is an important part of finding happiness in retirement.
-But there’s another side, too.
-It is just as important to find your purpose after you’ve spent decades working.
-When you identify what you want to retire to, your financial professional can help you create a solid savings strategy designed to support your goals.
-For example, you may benefit from adding an FIA to your retirement portfolio for the growth potential, protection from loss due to market downturns and income they can provide.
+But there's another side, too.
+It is just as important to find your purpose after you've spent decades working.
+When you identify what you want to retire to, your financial professional can help you create a solid financial strategy designed to support your goals.
+For example, you may benefit from adding a FIA to your retirement portfolio for the growth potential, protection from loss due to market downturns and income it can provide.

 So, what will you retire to?
 If you're unsure, check out our What's Your More Toolkit for inspiration.
 Then, share your goals with your financial professional and keep these four habits in mind to help you get on the road to retiring ready.

 This information is brought to you by Athene — where unconventional thinking brings innovative annuity solutions to help make retirement dreams a reality.

 Guarantees provided by annuities are subject to the financial strength and claims paying ability of the issuing insurance company.

 Guaranteed lifetime income is available through annuitization or an income rider.
 Income riders may be built into the contract or optional for a charge.

 Fixed indexed annuities are not stock market investments and do not directly participate in any stock or equity investments.
 Market indices may not include dividends paid on the underlying stocks, and therefore may not reflect the total return of the underlying stocks; neither an Index nor any market-indexed annuity is comparable to a direct investment in the equity markets.